automl/amltk/docs/guides/scheduling.md

 By default, the `Scheduler` will then raise the exception that occurred up to your program and end its computations.
-This is done by setting [`#!python run(on_exception="raise")`][amltk.scheduling.Scheduler], the default, but it also takes two other possibilities:
+This is done by setting [`#!python run(on_exception="raise")`][amltk.scheduling.Scheduler], the default, but it also takes three other possibilities:

-* `#!python "ignore"` - Just ignore the exception and keep running.
+* `#!python "continue"` - Just emit the exception and keep running.
-* `#!python "end"` - Stop the scheduler but don't raise it.
+* `#!python "end"` - Emit the exception and then stop the scheduler but don't raise it.
+* `#!python {MyException: "continue", OtherException: "raise"}` - Decide what to do for each exception type.
+Note that this checked in order using `#!python isinstance(...)`

 One example is to just `stop()` the scheduler when some exception occurs.